MaseeWardak/smart-bluetooth-rover/README.md

    - **Problem**: Initial designs (wire coating, chassis holes) lacked stability for steering.
    - **Solution**: Built a standalone mechanism with plywood and rods, using a servo-driven bent needle for precise wheel linkage, screwed to the chassis.
 2. **Battery overheating and weight**:
-   - **Problem**: 9V batteries overheated; 25C LiPo was heavy and caused motor pin failure.
+   - **Problem**: The 9V batteries overheated and the 25C LiPo battery was heavy and caused motor pin failure.
    - **Solution**: Adopted two 18650 batteries for lightweight, rechargeable power, with PPTC fuses and PWM to manage current.
 3. **Bluetooth control**:
    - **Problem**: Mobile app supports one command at a time, making movement and steering impossible at the same time.